Read our introduction to Benefits here. Claimable Benefits can be configured via CX Manager.

 Claim Benefit Definition settings

-The start and end date entered here will determine the campaign period within which customers can Claim a benefit to their account.
+The start and end date entered here will determine the period within which customers can Claim a benefit to their account.
 Outside of these dates, any claims will be rejected.
 This date does not affect redemption or expiry dates of any benefits that have been issued which are dynamically set as a set number of days from when the benefit was actually claimed by each individual profile.

 The attributes of the profile that must be true in order for the claim option to be available.
-For example Tier=2 or joined_location=M23
+For example tier=gold or joined_location=emporium

 Other Benefit Definition settings